bitshares/bitshares-ui/README.md

 ## Development process

 - Bugs are always worked before enhancements
+- Developers should work each issue accordong to a numbered branch corresponding to the issue `git checkout -b 123`

 ### Github issues are being used to track bugs and feature requests.